Sgeo/Guardian2Chaperone/README.md

 * This is for Rift users of SteamVR.
 If you use both Rift and Vive, I believe only Rift's SteamVR setup will be altered.
 The Vive's settings may be maintained separately.

+* If you recenter while in Oculus Home, the position of the play space shifts.
+This is a SteamVR limitation, and rerunning this tool will put the play space in the proper location.
+Not being aware of this can be actively dangerous if you disable Oculus Guardian and rely only on SteamVR Chaperone.

 * I have no idea what happens if a Vive user using Revive runs this.
 It might be entertaining, but I doubt of any practical use.

 ## Credits